 - Experiment with different textures and colors in your planting choices – evergreen shrubs, ornamental grasses, and fragrant flowers will bring a true Mediterranean vibe to the garden.

-With these in place, whether you have a small courtyard or a spacious backyard, bringing this garden’s aesthetics into your home can bring a sense of relaxation and exquisiteness inspired by the beautiful Mediterranean countryside.
-It is a great way to bring a piece of your favorite summer holiday destination right into your own home!
+With these in place, it hardly matters whether you have a small courtyard or a spacious backyard; bringing this garden style’s aesthetics into your home can be a source of idyllic relaxation and the kind of exquisiteness only inspired by the beautiful Mediterranean coasts and countryside.
+It is a great way to bring a piece of your favorite summer holiday destination right into your home!

-Feature image by lifeforstock, header image by mrsiraphol.
+Feature image by Gotta Be Worth It.
+Header image by Efrem Efre.